 Reading a text to fluency has been proven to have a large impact on a pupil’s progress in multiple areas of learning.
 The best readers read a lot and are fluent.
 They are fluent because they practise.
 “When children are fluent, they are no longer learning to read, they are reading to learn.”
 When you are a fluent reader, it frees up your brain to think about what you are reading (comprehension) as little effort needs to go into decoding.
 We encourage and rehearse the skill of reading to fluency regularly in school in order to encourage the children to continue this at home and I other subject areas.

 We appreciate the vital role parents and guardians play in developing children’s reading.
 Reading is part of each child’s homework, therefore, parents are expected to assist with this.
 Each child has a reading journal in which reading at home should be recorded and teachers monitor this regularly.
 Parents are encouraged to discuss any concerns about their child’s reading with the class teacher.

 For more information on strategies for supporting reading at home, please click the appropriate link below:

-Initially, all children will work through colour banded, phonetically decodable books which will be set by the class teacher, at an appropriate level for the child’s reading ability.
-When children have progressed through their phonetically decodable, banded books they will move to books that develop their fluency and comprehension skills.
-Once they are fluent readers, they are taught strategies for choosing books at the right level e.g. they are able to access them independently but also be challenged by them.
+Initially in FS and KS1, all children will work through colour banded, phonetically decodable books which will be set by the class teacher, at an appropriate level for the child’s reading ability.
+When children have progressed through their phonetically decodable, banded books they will move to colour banded books that develop their fluency and comprehension skills.

 “I write to give myself strength.
 I write to be the characters that I am not.
 I write to explore all the things I’m afraid of. ” – Joss Whedon